Dirty Nails and Farm Dreams from our City Farmhouse a bit of an update today.

 Over seeding is the only way around it.
 And even then, that is not full proof.

 Being late to the game didn’t help but something sparked the idea within me.
-I want to be someone who pursues things without allowing the fear to stop me.
-I want to pass this trait to my daughter who has been witness to my pursuits first hand.
+I want to be someone who pursues things without allowing fear to stop me.
+I want to pass this trait to my daughter who has been witness to my pursuits firsthand.

-While, I am not too sure how this venture will go, I am not depending on anything.
-Whether it is successful or not, it is a small step towards a bigger picture.
+While I am not too sure how this venture will go, I am not depending on anything.
+Whether it is successful or not, it is a small step toward the bigger picture.